notnrbtw/BlobeVM/README.md

 1. Go to [GitHub's sign-up page].
 2. Enter your details (email, username, and password) and click **"Sign up for GitHub"**.
 3. Follow the prompts to complete the account creation process.
+4. Set max time on GitHub to 240 mins
-4. Once your account is set up, return to this page to continue the installation.
+5. Once your account is set up, return to this page to continue the installation.

 ### Step 2: Create a New Codespace

 1. Visit [GitHub Codespaces].
 2. Log in with your newly created GitHub account (if you haven’t already).
 3. Click on **"Create New Codespace"** and select the 4 core machine type.
+4. Disable Automatic Deletion

 ### GitPod Step 1: Create a Gitpod Account (Recommended)